lojack5/structured/README.md

 | `P`             | not supported   |             |       |

 Notes:
- 1. The default for this type is to unpack one of this type.
+ 1. The default for this a single instance of this type.
 For specifying longer sequences, use indexing to specify the length.
  2. The 16-bit float type is not supported on all platforms.
- 3. The `bool` type cannot be subclasses, so this is implemented as an `int`.
+ 3. `struct` treats `bool` as an `int`, so this is implemented as an `int`.
 Packing and unpacking works that same as with `struct`.
  4. Pad variables are skipped and not actually assigned when unpacking, nor used when packing.

 You can also specify byte order packing/unpacking rules, by passing a `ByteOrder` to the `Structured` class on class creation.
 For example: